treeben77/rblx-open-cloud/docs/source/experience.rst

          Publishes a message to live game servers that can be recieved with `MessagingService <https://create.roblox.com/docs/reference/engine/classes/MessagingService>`__.

+         The `universe-messaging-service:publish` scope is required if authorized via :ref:`OAuth2 <oauth2>`.

          Lua equivalent: `MessagingService:PublishAsync() <https://create.roblox.com/docs/reference/engine/classes/MessagingService#PublishAsync>`__

          :param str topic: The topic that servers can subscribe to.